-For the 2021-2022 academic year, the minimum stipend level for each doctoral graduate research or teaching assistant shall be $2,087 per month, regardless of whether the student is working one-third or one-half time.
-The minimum stipend level for each master’s student who is a graduate research or teaching assistant shall be $1,050 per month, regardless of whether the student is working one-third or one-half time.
-Any exceptions to the application of this policy must be approved by the Vice Provost for Graduate Education and Faculty Development.
+For the 2022-2023 academic year, the minimum stipend level for each doctoral graduate research or teaching assistant shall be $2,170 per month, regardless of whether the student is working one-third or one-half time.
+The minimum stipend level for each master’s student who is a graduate research or teaching assistant shall be $1,120 per month, regardless of whether the student is working one-third or one-half time.
+Any exceptions to the application of this policy must be approved by the Vice Provost for Graduate and Postdoctoral Education.

 The policy applies to all graduate students enrolled in all degree-seeking programs.

 |Stipend||The salary paid to the graduate student employee for teaching or research services provided.|

 |Graduate Research Assistantship (GRA)||Part time research job held by a graduate student.|

 |Graduate Teaching Assistantship (GTA)||Part time teaching job held by a graduate student.|

 |Setting the Institute Minimum||The Office of the Provost will determine a new minimum stipend level by January 1st of each year to apply to the following academic year.
 The revised minimum will take into account: (1) Georgia Tech’s projected mandatory and elective fees for the next year; (2) projected graduate student health insurance premium level; (3) current level of stipends on NSF fellowships; (4) state employee pay increase percentage; (5) other costs factors affecting graduate students; (6) available funding.
 This policy will be updated annually based on the Provost’s determination.|